 Safe – How do you look after yourself and others?

 Students receive an education throughout the year on managing risks, mental health and anti-bullying.
-Student leadership roles help support and promote this with such roles as Well Being Ambassadors, Student Voice Representatives and Prefects.
+Student leadership roles help support and promote this with such roles as our Well Being Cabinet (part of the school Parliament), Student Voice Representatives and Prefects.

 Students have assemblies, tutor time sessions and ‘drop down days’ on such topics as anti-bullying, E-Safety, road safety and other age related potential risks.